sunitj/scholar/README.md

 - `citations.r` needs to be run the very first time on an IDE like RStudio, this is because of the `googlesheets` dependency.
 - `googlesheets` will try and open your default web browser and authenticate the connection.
 Make sure you check the profile you're signed in as has access to the Google sheet.

-### Untested:
-- To automatically update your citations plot, use cron to run this script periodically.
-I decided to run it monthly.
-  - Waiting to see what happens.
-  - I'm not sure if it'll require me to sign-in again.
-If it does, that might break the automation.
-  - Still pretty neat to be able to do this. 😀

 ### Automation using Cron
 - To edit a cron job, type the following in your terminal: